rust-lang/std-dev-guide/src/feature-lifecycle/stabilization.md

 ## Partial Stabilizations

 When you only wish to stabilize a subset of an existing feature you should skip creating a new tracking issue and instead create a partial stabilization PR for the subset of the feature being stabilized.
-When you're splitting up the feature, you should always introduce a new feature name for the portion being stabilized and leave the existing feature for the portions left unstable, that way existing users of that feature are not left in a broken state.

 If you're unsure if a feature is ready for partial stabilization the first step should be to ask in the relevant tracking issue and get assistance from other participants in that discussion.
 In some cases the tracking issue may not have many other active participants, so if you're ever having trouble getting any feedback please ping one of the [libs team reviewers](https://github.com/rust-lang/highfive/blob/master/highfive/configs/rust-lang/rust.json) directly to request assistance.